F. W. J. Baedeker: Life and work

 Baedeker married Friederike Sybel (1787-1866), daughter of a businessman in Mülheim.
 They had nine children with two sons and all three daughters dying young.
 The oldest sun Julius Theodor (1814-1880) became a book publisher in Iserlohn and was involved in publishing the book on eggs written by his father.
+He suffered from an illness for eighteen month before dying at the age of 78.
+After his death, his egg illustrations received medals at the Paris, Dublin and Cologne exhibitions.
 A street in Witten is named after Baedeker.
 C.L.
 Brehm named Nyctale baedeckeri in 1855 after him but it is now a synonym for Aegolius funereus.